godotengine/godot-docs/community/contributing/bug_triage_guidelines.rst

 **Topics:**

+-  *2D*: relates to 2D-specific issues.
+Should be coupled with one of the labels below, and should not be coupled with *3D*.
+-  *3D*: relates to 3D-specific issues.
+Should be coupled with one of the labels below, and should not be coupled with *2D*.
 -  *Assetlib*: relates to issues with the asset library.
 -  *Audio*: relates to the audio features (low and high level).
 -  *Buildsystem*: relates to building issues, either linked to the SCons